 On average, there are about 2,000 child deaths from motor vehicle accidents every year.
 (NHTSA) Comparably, school-transportation-related crashes account for an average of 134 fatalities per year.

 Motor transportation has continued to grow safer over time, and school buses are no exception.
 I think the current state of safety for school bus transportation is more than adequate.
 And I support any motion that enhances road safety.
 I think we will start to see seat belts becoming a more accessible option for bus riders.
 I don’t think we need to make any drastic changes to our laws.

-Guest post by Jared Staver: Jared Staver is a personal injury lawyer based out of Chicago, Illinois, and is the managing partner of Staver Law Group.
+Guest post: Jared Staver is a personal injury lawyer based out of Chicago, Illinois, and is the managing partner of Staver Law Group.
 Jared focuses primarily on auto-related accidents and has nearly twenty years of experience within the Illinois legal industry.

 Copyright 2018 Safe Ride 4 Kids.
 All rights reserved.
 You may not publish, broadcast, rewrite or redistribute this material without permission.
 You are welcome to link to Safe Ride 4 Kids or share on social media.